Defending the sustainability and function

 we have to take that opportunity before cascade failure sets in.

-The hedgerow is unique to the British landscape; the ecosystem it supports is irreplaceable.
+Hedgerow is unique to the British landscape; the ecosystem it supports is irreplaceable.

 While hedgerows require management to keep them viable and prevent them from becoming tree lines,